pypi/warehouse/docs/user/trusted-publishers/adding-a-publisher.md

 === "GitLab CI/CD"

+    !!! note

+        Currently, only projects hosted on <https://gitlab.com> are supported.
+Self-managed instances are not supported.

     For GitLab CI/CD, you **must** provide the repository's namespace, the repository's name, and the filepath of the GitLab CI/CD workflow that's authorized to upload to PyPI.
 In addition, you may **optionally**